WHO WE ARE

 SOPHIE HENSON

-FOUNDER, CEO, CHIEF HOPE OFFICER
+FOUNDER/CEO & CHIEF HOPE OFFICER

 TBH, I wear a lot of hats...
 Florist, Photographer, gardener, Muma, Doggie owner, Daughter, Sister and a friend... but by far the most rewarding role (other than muma) is helping young people and their families navigate their way through the shit show that is the current mental health system.
 It's a tough gig and at times exhausting but I'm here and I'm doing it and I'm not going anywhere xxx

-AMANDA KELLER OAM
+AMANDA KELLER

-AMBASSADOR
+OAM AMBASSADOR

-MARY BLANKEVOORT EDUCATOR & TRAINER
+EDUCATOR & TRAINER

 OUR BOARD